 Because a HELOC is a line of credit, you’ll also want to be sure to pay your bills on time — late or missed payments can be harmful to your credit score and may even create a risk of foreclosure.

-Note that you cannot sell a home while a HELOC is open, since it acts as a lien against the property.
+Note that you cannot sell a home until a HELOC is paid off in full, since it acts as a lien against the property.
 Depending on your needs and goals, this could be a significant con against getting a HELOC.

 How Do You Get a HELOC or Home Equity Loan?

-Home equity loans and home equity lines of credit can be used for similar goals, but have significant differences.
-While the former is effectively a second mortgage on your home, the latter is a revolving line of credit; you can think of it as a low-interest credit card guaranteed by the value of your home.
+Home equity loans and HELOCs can be used for similar purposes, but they have significant differences.
+While the former is an installment loan with your house as collateral, the latter is a revolving line of credit; you can think of it as a low-interest credit card guaranteed by the value of your home.